-Applicants must have completed at least 48 semester (72 quarter) hours in science, math, or engineering course work pertaining to NOAA's missions.
-Course work must include college level calculus and/or physics.
+Applicants must have completed at least 48 semester (72 quarter) hours in science, technology, math, or engineering course work pertaining to NOAA's missions.

 Some examples of college courses that are accepted towards academic eligibility include, but are not limited to:

-Aeronautics, Algebra, Anatomy, Animal Science, Animal Behavior, Astronomy, Astrophysics, Biochemistry, Biology, Botany, Calculus, Climatology, Chemistry, Computer Science, Ecology, Electrical Engineering, Entomology, Environmental Science, Forestry, Geochemistry, Geography, Geology, Geometry, Geophysics, Geographic Information Systems (GIS), Hydrology, Ichthyology, Limnology, Mathematics, Mechanical Engineering, Meteorology, Microbiology, Oceanography, Physics, Physiology, Programming, Scientific Methods, Seismology, Statistics, Thermodynamics, Toxicology, Trigonometry, Volcanology, Zoology
+Aeronautics, Algebra, Anatomy, Animal Science, Animal Behavior, Astronomy, Astrophysics, Aviation Sciences, Biochemistry, Biology, Botany, Calculus, Climatology, Chemistry, Computer Science, Dendrology, Diving, Ecology, Ecophysiology, Electrical Engineering, Entomology, Environmental Science, Forestry, Geochemistry, Geography, Geology, Geometry, Geophysics, Geographic Information Systems (GIS), Hydrology, Ichthyology, Limnology, Mathematics, Marine Science, Marine Engineering, Maritime Science, Mechanical Engineering, Meteorology, Microbiology, Nautical Science, Oceanography, Pharmacology, Physics, Physiology, Programming, Scientific Methods, Seismology, Statistics, Thermodynamics, Toxicology, Trigonometry, Uncrewed Systems, Volcanology, Zoology.

 Some courses at the entry-level or unrelated fields will not count toward academic eligibility.
 Examples include, but are not limited to:

-Economics, Forensic Science, Navigation, Nutrition, Political Science, Pharmacology, Psychology, Physical Therapy, Sociology
+Economics, Forensic Science, Navigation, Nutrition, Political Science, Psychology, Physical Therapy, Sociology.